What can I do to avoid a heart attack or a stroke?

 Q: What can I do to avoid a heart attack or a stroke?

 The good news, however, is that 80% of premature heart attacks and strokes are preventable.
 Healthy diet, regular physical activity, and not using tobacco products are the keys to prevention.
+Checking and controlling risk factors for heart disease and stroke such as high blood pressure, high cholesterol and high blood sugar or diabetes is also very important.

 Avoid tobacco use: Tobacco in every form is very harmful to health - cigarettes, cigars, pipes, or chewable tobacco.
 Exposure to second-hand tobacco smoke is also dangerous.
-The risk of heart attack and stroke starts to drop immediately after a person stops using tobacco products, and can drop by as much as half after one year.
+The risk of heart attack and stroke starts to drop immediately after a person stops using tobacco products, and can drop by as much as half after 1 year.

 - Know your blood sugar: Raised blood glucose (diabetes) increases the risk of heart attacks and strokes.
 If you have diabetes it is very important to control your blood pressure and blood sugar to minimize the risk.